 The Salado built many constructions in the Tonto Basin but a significant number of them have been drowned beneath Roosevelt Lake.
 Some are preserved at Tonto National Monument but there are others throughout the valley and in the nearby mountains.
 The design and construction of Salado settlements points to a large Hohokam influence, especially with the construction of largely ceremonial adobe mounds in the larger centers.
 Over time the functions of the mounds changed and while they were still being built in later settlements, their size shrank.
 The Salado diet consisted of beans, pumpkins, maize, squash, amaranth, whatever berries were in season and whatever their hunters could bring in.
 They built simple irrigation systems and grew cotton to supply a primitive textile industry for long enough to evolve intricate woven patterns in shirts and such.

 The Tonto Basin is watered by the Salt River (hence the "Salado" name) and the earliest settlements were built in the open valley.
 As the population increased, the Salado spread out and built higher and higher in the mountains.
 Around 1330 the climate changed: drought set in and the water table dropped.
-That pushed the people further into the mountains along the routes of other water sources until eventually, in the mid-1400's, the whole area was abandoned and some of the people went north, some south.
+That pushed the people further into the mountains along the routes of other water sources until eventually, by the mid-1400's, the whole area was abandoned and some of the people went north, some east, some south.
 What they left behind were many masonry constructions, sandals and baskets woven of yucca and agave (any woven cottons didn't survive the passage through time), bone tools and Salado Polychrome pottery, both decorative and functional.
 They also left macaw feathers (from central Mexico) and seashells (from the Gulf of California), testaments to the amount of trade they enjoyed with far-off cultures.

 The Salado figure prominently because of their Salado Polychrome pottery.
 While many ancient Salado Polychrome pot shards have been found in the Tonto Basin, close versions have also been found spread from northern Arizona to northern Mexico and from the Phoenix basin to the Alamogordo area in New Mexico.
 The Salado style came into its own around 1280 CE and remained in use until about 1450 CE when everything changed.
 Archaeologists feel the style evolved in northeastern Arizona and migrated from there as the people migrated.
 1450 CE was a time of major turmoil in the southwest and the vast majority of residents abandoned the Tonto Basin as the deeper effects of a long term drought set in.
-By about 1500 the Apache had moved in and were well in place when the first Spaniards came through.
+By about 1500 the Apache had moved in and were well settled when the first Spaniards came through.

 All types of Salado Polychrome share a number of broad categorical similarities but with significant variation over the roughly 170 year time span of its production.
 The base paste was generally brown to reddish-brown in color and was tempered with sand.
 Usually a red and/or white slip were used to cover both the interior and exterior of the vessel.
 Black paint was used on one or both surfaces, usually surrounded by a white slip.
 The black paint used was most commonly organic but a mix of organic and mineral paints appears on some vessels.
 Studies have shown that Salado Polychrome was produced across the full range in which we have found it, it didn't emanate from a single production area and spread through trade.
 It more likely spread as individual potters migrated and produced new vessels wherever they settled.